erkshen/rust_learning/README.md

-# rust_learning
+# rust learning (& flutter!)
-learning how to use rust to develop a small app (personal project)
+building a small app as an exercise in creating a GUI with flutter with rust as the backend